dusklang/dusk/README.md

 - Optional type instead of null pointers or sentinels

 ## Arbitrary compile-time code execution
+The more I program, the more convinced I become that this is an essential feature of any serious programming language.
+The idea is pretty simple: as programmers our job is to solve problems using computers.
+So why not apply our problem-solving skills to the problems we experience every day as programmers?

-I believe the benefits of this feature are obvious if you look at languages that have it, like D, Zig and Jai.
-Code introspection, code generation, and custom tools are examples of things made way better with compile-time code execution.
-However, in addition to those areas, I'd like to take the concept even further, by enabling users to write things like:
+This isn't just a theoretical discussion, thanfully.
+Just look at what is possible with languages that have it, like D, Zig and Jai.
+Code introspection, code generation, and custom tools are great examples of things made way better with compile-time code execution.
+However, I'd like to take the concept even further, enabling users to write things like:
 - optimizations
 - backends
 - calling conventions
-- importers/exporters of APIs to/from other languages
+- automated importers/exporters of APIs to/from other languages
 - primitive data abstractions like struct, class, enum, etc., with fine-grained control over their layout

 There may also be implementation-related benefits to thinking of types as mere compile-time evaluated expressions.